yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+2.0

+* Added ability to inject dependencies via parameters to the [PostInject] method
+* Fixed the order that [PostInject] methods are called in for prefabs
+* Changed singletons created via ToSinglePrefab to identify based on identifier and prefab and not component type.
+This allows things like ToSingle<Foo>(prefab1) and ToSingle<Bar>(prefab1) to use the same prefab, so you can map singletons to multiple components on the same prefab.
+This also works with interfaces.
+* Removed '.As()' method in favour of specifying the identifier in the first Bind() statement
+* Changed identifiers to be strings instead of object to avoid accidental usage
+* Renamed ToSingle(obj) to ToSingleInstance to avoid conflict with specifying an identifier
+* Fixed validation to work properly for ToSinglePrefab

 1.19

 * Upgraded to Unity 5
 * Added an optional identifier to InjectOptional attribute
 * Changed the way priorities are interpreted for tickables, disposables, etc. Zero is now used as default for any unspecified priorities.
 This is helpful because it allows you to choose priorities that occur either before or after the unspecified priorities.
 * Added some helper methods to ZenEditorUtil for use by CI servers to validate all scenes

 1.18

 * Added minor optimizations to reduce per-frame allocation to zero
 * Fixed unit tests to be compatible with unity test tools
 * Minor bug fix with scene decorators, GameObjectInstantiator.

 1.17

 * Bug fix.
 Was not forwarding parameters correctly when instantiating objects from prefabs

 1.16

 * Removed the word 'ModestTree' from namespaces since Zenject is open source and not proprietary to the company ModestTree.

 1.15

-* Fixed bug with ToSingleFromPrefab which was causing it to create multiple instances when used in different bindings.
+* Fixed bug with ToSinglePrefab which was causing it to create multiple instances when used in different bindings.

 1.14

 * Added flag to CompositionRoot for whether to inject into inactive game objects or ignore them completely
 * Added BindAllInterfacesToSingle method to DiContainer
 * Changed to call PostInject[] on children first when instantiating from prefab